Azure/azure-iot-sdk-c/doc/threading_notes.md

 Regardless of whether you are using the \_LL\_ or convenience layer, application callbacks that you implement - such as processing a twin update - must NOT block for extended periods of time.

-The IoTHub SDK uses a single dispatcher thread to handle all callbacks to user code.
+The IoT Hub SDK uses a single dispatcher thread to handle all callbacks to user code.
 This same thread handles all network I/O.  This is true whether the \_LL\_ or convenience layer is used.
 The only difference is that in the \_LL\_ layer, your thread is the dispatcher when it calls into the appropriate DoWork() call.

 An application callback that takes a long time to run is problematic.
 The SDK will not be able to call other pending callbacks as it is blocked on the long-running one.
 If the call back code takes long enough (minutes) there is the risk that the SDK will not be able to fire its periodic network keep-alive and that the entire connection will be dropped.

+Your callback should in general limit itself to quick, CPU bound operations.

+## Reentrancy and API calls

+When processing a callback, your application code must not destroy the underlying handle (via `IoTHubDeviceClient_LL_Destroy`, e.g.).
+If your application is using the \_LL\_ layer, it must also not invoke `IoTHubDeviceClient_LL_DoWork` or `IoTHubModuleClient_LL_DoWork`.

+Your code can invoke other IoT Hub SDK calls.
+A common pattern for instance is that while processing a callback for an updated device twin properties for the application to invoke `IoTHubDeviceClient_LL_SendReportedState`.